Early 2003 I wrote a letter to Lynn Compton after I had met him in L.A and Phoenix.

 I don't see such events as some sort of tribute to past generations but only a vehicle for impressing on

-generations the need to serve the country when called on.
+the later generations the need to serve the country when called on.

 signed Lynn "Buck" Compton.